charliethomason/css-animation-timeline/README.md

 # CSS Animation Timeline

-Interactive timeline of events with photos using CSS animations.
+Interactive timeline of events and photos using CSS animations and Next.js.